The mortgage foreclosure

-Many people file a Chapter 13 simply because they have no other choice to avoid a mortgage foreclosure or Sheriff’s sale.
+Many people file a Chapter 13 bankruptcy simply because they have no other choice and need to avoid a mortgage foreclosure or Sheriff’s sale.

-Jack and Kate had owned their home for 12 years and had been very happy with both their neighborhood and the surrounding facilities, including the local school district.
-They had been current on their mortgage payments since purchasing the home and were also able to pay their other bills.
+Jack and Kate owned their home for 12 years and were very happy with their neighborhood and the local school district.
+They had always been current on their mortgage payments and were able to pay their other bills.

-Then Jack experienced a sudden jolt.
-He walked into work one morning to find he had been given a temporary layoff.
+Then Jack walked into work one morning to find he had been given a temporary layoff.
 Even though Kate had a full-time job, Jack’s unexpected layoff left them short on cash.

 By the time they contacted Steidl and Steinberg, there was a Sheriff’s Sale pending on their home.
 They were in serious danger of losing it.

 Jack and Kate were in trouble.
 They could try to sell their house for an amount necessary to fully repay the mortgage and their other creditors.
-But they didn’t want to sell their house, and, even if they had wanted to sell it, the housing market was sluggish.
-Jack and Kate needed to take action quickly to avert the foreclosure.
+But they didn’t want to sell their house.
+Even if they had wanted to sell it, the housing market was sluggish.
+They needed to take action quickly to avert the foreclosure.

 A Chapter 13 repayment plan was an excellent alternative.
-The Chapter 13 Plan allowed them to pay the regular monthly mortgage payment each month and still pay an additional amount per month toward the mortgage arrears and the other unsecured debt.
-In the end, they could stay in the home and neighborhood they loved.
+The Chapter 13 bankruptcy allowed them to pay the regular monthly mortgage payments and still pay an additional monthly amount toward the mortgage arrears and other unsecured debt.
+In the end, they could stay in the home they loved!

 For bankruptcy help, contact Steidl & Steinberg today.